Unsustainable fishing methods: Cyanide fishing

-Cyanide fishing is used as a method to capture live fish to supply the international aquarium trade, and more recently, to supply the demand for live reef fish by restaurants.
-This method involves the spraying of sodium cyanide into the targeted fish's habitat as a means of stunning the fish without killing them.
-For each fish captured using sodium cyanide, a square metre of coral reef is destroyed.
+Cyanide fishing is a method to capture live fish for the international aquarium trade and, more recently, to supply restaurant demand for live reef fish.
+This method involves spraying sodium cyanide into the targeted fish's habitat as a way to stun the fish without killing them.
+For each fish captured using sodium cyanide, one square meter of coral reef is destroyed.

 Dynamite fishing

-Dynamite fishing or blast fishing is a technique that detonates explosives underwater in order to easily kill schools of fish and maximize yield.
-The dead or stunned fish then floats to the surface of the water where they can be easily harvested.
-Along with the fish, the entire ecosystem, such as coral reefs, and other marine organisms within the blast radius can be destroyed; which in the coral reef's case, can take hundreds of years to rebuild.
+Dynamite fishing (also called blast fishing) is a technique that detonates underwater explosives to kill schools of fish and maximize yield.
+The dead or stunned fish float to the surface of the water where they can be easily harvested.
+The entire ecosystem, including coral reefs and other marine organisms, can be destroyed if they are within the blast radius.
+In the case of coral reefs, it may take hundreds of years to rebuild the ecosystem.

 Ghost fishing

-Ghost fishing is classified as passive gear that occurs when fishing gear has been left or lost in the ocean.
+Ghost gear is fishing gear that has been left or lost in the ocean.
 The gear can potentially continue to catch or entangle any species of marine life as it drifts through the water or snags on rocky reef, eventually killing the entangled organism through laceration, suffocation or starvation.